 Tyson volunteers his time with a number of not-for-profit organizations and holds a Bachelors of Arts in Professional Communications from Royal Roads University.

-Colton holds a Bachelor of International Economics (B.I.E.) from the University of British Columbia (UBC) and the National University of Singapore, studying International Economics.
+Colton holds a Bachelor of International Economics (B.I.E.) from the University of British Columbia.
 His passion for creating tangible, holistic solutions to environmental issues led him to work with Gathering Voices Society.

-Colton is the manager of the UBC Alma Mater Society's Sustainability Projects Fund, serves as a delegate to the United Nations Framework Convention on Climate Change with the British Columbia Council for International Cooperation, and is a co-founder of UBC's first organization dedicated to analyzing political and economic responses to climate change, the UBC Environmental Policy Association.
-Colton also serves on Climate Guides's board of directors, and is an active volunteer for social and environmental causes.
+Colton leads the British Columbia Council for International Cooperation’s delegation to the United Nations Framework Convention on Climate Change and is an active volunteer for social and environmental causes.
 Outside of work, he loves camping and hiking around the beautiful outdoors of BC.